Dir: Ridley Scott

 One thing that Alien really got right was the amount of characters it had.
 With such a small cast everyone had time to be afforded a real personality, and you felt like you had a handle on them, and thus could care when things started to go south for them.
 There are too many characters here, which makes many glaringly obvious cannon fodder, and means others are simply underdeveloped, you suspect that Prometheus will be another film to which Ridley Scott will be doing major after the fact surgery, because it's obvious that there have been extensive cuts here.
 Suffering from especially anemic writing is Kate Dickie (a talented actress who deserves much better than having to look concerned and - in an echo of a Sigourney Weaver role - repeat the computer).
 Poor Emun Elliott and Benedict Wong, are also severley underwritten, blending into the background so totally as Elba's crew that they may just as well be an autopilot programme.
 Rafe Spall and Sean Hayes (sporting a ridiculous hairstyle and beard) fare almost as poorly.
 We're told that they're scientists, but barely see them do anything science related (and while I'm on that, why in the hell are archaeologists looking for these 'engineers'?
 Surely there are people more suited to it).
 Spall is also one of several cast members to contribute a rubbish accent, at times I was convinced he was trying - read failing - to do a deep south American accent and at other moments he just sounds like Rafe Spall.

-These are more minor characters, where the underwriting really bites is with Charlize Theron's character.
+These are more minor characters.
+Where the weak writing really bites is with Charlize Theron's character.
 Her role in proceedings should be reasonably obvious given the context provided by the fact she works for Weyland, but beyond one loaded conversation with Shaw and Holloway, Meredith Vickers never develops in the way, or with the depth, that she should.
 By the end she feels like an afterthought, little more than a vessel for a headslappingly obvious moment delivered with such melodrama that all that is missing is this

 It's not all bad news though.
 Thanks to the Alien influence there are compelling pieces of design here (though few are especially new) and a central performance that just about holds the film together.
 Noomi Rapace is a brilliant actress and even though her English accent here slips frequently (why she can't just be Swedish, but speaking English because that's the language everyone else on the ship speaks I really don't know, but thats the tip of the iceberg of stupid in this film) she comes through with a steely performance which channels a similar resolve to that which Weaver had in the first film, but with the extra dimensions of her religion and her relationship with Logan Marshall Green's character, even though both of those things are frustratingly under explored.
 It's not a vintage performance, but it's far and away the best thing in the film and a good demonstration of her raw on screen charisma.
 The other side of that couple fares less well.
 Green comes across as a handsome Tom Hardy alike, but lacks the presence and magnetism of Hardy.
 His chemistry with Rapace is wet and unconvincing as well, and only she - late in the game - convinces us of the depth of their connection.